fkretlow/figurato/README.md

 If you need a dash type "-" (hyphen, doesn't work in Dorico's lyrics popover) or "d".

 #### Parentheses and Brackets
 Rudimentary support for parentheses and brackets has been added.
-You can put a whole stack or an accidental in parentheses or brackets.
+You can put a whole layer or an accidental in parentheses or brackets.
 Currently this works only with accidentals to the right of the numbers: "(4)" or "[6b]" or "24(b)"

 #### Italic numbers
 Numbers preceded by "i" are printed in italic: "2i4i6"